Pirate-Emperor/Cine_HTTP_final/README.md

 # Cine_HTTP_final

-This is a simple HTTP project built with Node.js and the Express framework.
+This is a simple HTTP project built with Node.js

 ## Prerequisites